mitre/caldera/README.md

 monitor >>> gr
 ```

-Next, look at the loaded adversaries, then dive deeper into the mission1 adversary
+Next, look at the loaded adversaries, and dive deeper into the mission1 adversary.
 ```
 monitor >>> ad
 monitor >>> ad 1
 ```

-Then queue up a new operation, passing in an operation name (test1), adversary ID (1), group ID (1)
+Then queue up a new operation, passing in an operation name (test1), adversary ID (1), group ID (1),
 and jitter fraction.
 The fraction determines how often each agent will check in with CALDERA.
 The
-below fraction means it will be between every 3 to 5 seconds.
+fraction below (3/5) means the check-in will happen between every 3 to 5 seconds.
 Finally, start your operation and
 confirm it is in progress by viewing all operations.
 The operation will have completed when a finish
 timestamp is visible.
 ```